apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    Dynamic Table, however, headers still can be encoded as indexable representations.
 The upper limit is 65536.

-.. ts:cv:: CONFIG proxy.config.http2.max_header_list_size INT 131072
+.. ts:cv:: CONFIG proxy.config.http2.max_header_list_size INT 32768
    :reloadable:

-   This advisory setting informs a peer of the maximum size of header list that the sender is prepared to accept blocks.
-The default value, which is the unsigned int maximum value in |TS|, implies unlimited size.
+   This advisory setting informs a peer of the maximum size of header list that the sender is prepared to accept.

 .. ts:cv:: CONFIG proxy.config.http2.stream_priority_enabled INT 0
    :reloadable: